PotatoesLegend/ardupilot/README.md

 alias python=/usr/bin/python
 alias python3=/usr/bin/python3
 ```
 then do `source ~/.bashrc`.
+It's important to make sure `python` points to `python2` not `python3`.
 Now if you type `python` you should see something like `python 2.7.12 (Default, ...)`.
 Note that python2 is sufficient for a successful compilation.
 After setting python you should see no errors when you use the `./waf` commands for compilation.